lnalborczyk/meta_distance_perception/README.md

 ## Abstract

 Some studies suggested that action constraints influence visual perception of distances.
 For instance, the greater the effort to cover a distance, the longer people perceive this distance.
-Some authors questioned whether action constraint effects exist and, if so, whether they reflect genuine perceptual effects or demand characteristics.
-We conducted a multilevel Bayesian meta-analysis (k = 37, N = 1035) which showed a medium overall action constraint effect on distance estimation (Hedge’s g = 0.29, 95% CrI [0.16, 0.47]).
-However, wearing a heavy object or not, which is the most controversial constraint manipulation, might not affect distance estimation.
-Contrary to predictions from the demand characteristic account, we observed anecdotal to moderate evidence against the moderating effect of research design (i.e., between- vs. within-subject designs) and measure (i.e., verbal, visual, and action-based measures).
-Overall, our results suggest that action constraints influence distance estimation and that demand characteristics cannot fully explain this influence.
+The present multi-level Bayesian meta-analysis supports the existence of a small action constraint effect on distance estimation (Nstudies = 37, Nparticipants = 1035).
+Moreover, this effect slightly varied according to the action constraint category (i.e., effort, weight, tool-use) but not according to the motor intention of the participants.
+Some authors argued that action constraint effects reflect an experimental demand bias rather than a genuine perceptual effect.
+Even if our meta-analysis did not allow to dismiss this possibility, it did not support it.
+To improve this meta-analysis, we encourage researchers to contribute to this meta-analysis by using our online repository to send us their published or unpublished data.